ayush51/tutorial/tutorial.md

 <a name="button_appearance"></a>
 #### Button appearance

 If you prefer, you can also adapt the default 'get live help' button that Surfly provides.
-The buttons default appearance is red, with white text and sits to the bottom left of the screen.
+The button's default appearance is red, with white text and sits to the bottom left of the screen.

 ![default button appearance](https://raw.github.com/surfly/tutorial/master/screens/default_button.png)

 The button appearance can be adapted by changing where it appears on your screen, and the colors and size of it.
 The position of the button can be moved to either the bottom right of the screen, or to the middle left.
 You can further adapt the button to suit your needs by specifying the color of the button along with the font size and font color.

 As you can see below, in the example website, we changed the position and the style of the button.
-This was achieved with a simple change to the code snippet.
+This was achieved with a simple change to the code snippet:

 ```javascript